 DHCS is responsible for instituting procedures for establishing Medi-Cal eligibility criteria.
-The determination of beneficiary eligibility and the collection of beneficiary eligibility data is typically the responsibility of the County Department of Social Services.
-Detailed information regarding beneficiary eligibility criteria may be obtained through the DHCS Medi-Cal Eligibility Division (MCED) website.
+The determination of member eligibility and the collection of member eligibility data is typically the responsibility of the County Department of Social Services.
+Detailed information regarding member eligibility criteria may be obtained through the DHCS Medi-Cal Eligibility Division (MCED) website.